Restaurant in London, United Kingdom

 Who Should Book St. John Bread & Wine

 If you want to understand what British cooking actually looks like when a kitchen commits to it fully, St. John Bread & Wine is the right address.
-It works leading for a relaxed weekday lunch with someone who appreciates food that does exactly what it says on the menu, or a low-key dinner where the conversation matters as much as the plate.
+It works well for a relaxed weekday lunch with someone who appreciates food that does exactly what it says on the menu, or a low-key dinner where the conversation matters as much as the plate.
 This is not the venue for a formal celebration with white-glove service — but it is one of the most honest places to eat in London for the price.

 What to Expect